-But, before you make an appeal, you must ask for the decision to get looked at again.
+But, before you make an appeal, you must ask for a decision to get looked at again.
 This is a process called 'mandatory reconsideration'.

-As a rule, the reconsideration must take place within one (1) month of any decision.
-It applies to almost all benefits., child maintenance (child support) and tax credits.
+As a rule, the reconsideration must take place within one (1) month of any benefit decision.
+It applies to almost all benefits, child maintenance (child support) and tax credits.

 There is a time limit to make an appeal after getting a mandatory reconsideration decision.
 In most cases, you should have appealed to the tribunal within one month afterwards.